Lance Acord

 Lance Acord is an American cinematographer and film director.
-He is best known for his work on the films, Buffalo '66 (1998), Being John Malkovich (1999), Adaptation (2002), and Lost in Translation (2003).

 Early life

 Acord studied photography and filmmaking at the San Francisco Art Institute.

 Career

 Cinematographer

 Acord began his career with photographer/filmmaker Bruce Weber, which whom he made documentaries, commercials and music videos.
 His breakthrough came after he shot the music video for Björk's "Big Time Sensuality", directed by Stéphane Sednaoui.
 Acord continued to work extensively in commercials and music videos through the 1990s.
 He earned the MTV Video Music Award for Best Cinematography for his work on the Fatboy Slim music video for "Weapon of Choice", which featured Christopher Walken and was directed by Spike Jonze.
 He also worked with R.E.M. on a regular basis.

 Acord made his first foray into narrative feature filmmaking as the cinematographer of Vincent Gallo's Buffalo '66 (1998).
 He shot Spike Jonze's films Being John Malkovich (1999), Adaptation (2002), and Where the Wild Things Are (2009), Sofia Coppola's Lost in Translation (2003), Marie Antoinette (2006), and her short film Lick the Star (1998), as well as Peter Care's The Dangerous Lives of Altar Boys (2002).